Hyundai Motor to cut China jobs, review optimization plans after sales slump

 These added to troubles for the South Korean automaker which is still recovering from a diplomatic row between Seoul and Beijing that had slammed demand for Korean products in China.

-Hyundai, which together with affiliate Kia Motors (000270.KS) was the third-biggest automaker in China until 2016, is now saddled with overcapacity, with its 2018 China sales reaching only half of its total production capacity.
+Hyundai, which together with affiliate Kia Motors was the third-biggest automaker in China until 2016, is now saddled with overcapacity, with its 2018 China sales reaching only half of its total production capacity.

 “Hyundai Motor is reviewing various optimization plans to enhance facility efficiency around the Chinese New Year Holidays,” the automaker said in a statement on Friday.